5-Day Workout Split for Muscle Gain: PPL + Upper/Lower

 - A 5-day bodybuilding split (one or two body parts per day) works if you pair muscles so pressing and pulling overlap keeps frequency near 2x.

-- The classic bro split (chest / back / shoulders / arms / legs) drops every muscle to 1x weekly frequency.
-It can still work, but only with high per-session volume.
+- The classic bro split (chest / back / shoulders / arms / legs) gives each muscle one direct session and concentrates its weekly work there.

 - Split type does not change growth at equal volume (2024 meta-analysis).
 Use the extra day for volume where you need it, not everywhere.

-This layout combines the two most proven structures.
-The upper/lower pair covers everything twice early in the week, then push, pull, and legs days add focused volume:
+This layout combines two familiar structures.
+The upper/lower pair covers the whole body early in the week, then push, pull, and legs days add focused work:

 | Day | Session | Emphasis |